home lab

 Blanks

 Blanks, also known as blanking panels or filler panels, fill in unused rack space in your server rack.
 They give your server rack a sleek, finished look and promote proper airflow within the rack.
-By preventing air from escaping through unused spaces, blanks help ensure that cool air is directed toward your equipment, improving the efficiency of your cooling systems.
+By preventing air from escaping through unused spaces, blanks help make sure that cool air is directed toward your equipment, improving the efficiency of your cooling systems.

 Server rack blanks that help close off unused U space